Tutorial

 • AI agents find the next useful action.

 This guide is the practical companion to What Is an Agent-Ready Website?.
+For the broader topic hub, start with Agent-Ready Websites and then use this tutorial as the implementation checklist.

 Use clear HTML structure